Conversation Confidence is a collection of tips by Leil Lowndes to improve your social interactions.

 Don’t ask what could be done to improve, that lends them credibility.
-Instead, once they come out in the open, ask the whole group “anyone else see is that way”?
+Instead, once they come out in the open, ask the whole group “anyone else see it that way”?

 Man VS Women

-Men want to be trusted to being able to get the job done and their greatest fear is being a failure.
+Men want to be trusted to be able to get the job done and their greatest fear is being a failure.

 Women want to be cared for and women’s greatest fear is being alone.

-Conversation Confidence by Leil Lowndes ends with a few interesting and entertaining suggestion on what you should not say.
+Conversation Confidence by Leil Lowndes ends with a few interesting and entertaining suggestions on what you should not say.
 Ever.

 You look tired

 It’s like telling people they look bad.
 I guess you know why you don’t tell people they look bad :).